Inspection, Verification and Detention of goods in transit

 E-way bills are primarily used to enable efficient transit of goods through checkpoints.
-Let's look at the many steps that are taken when moving products from one location to another.
-When the products are prepared for transport, the transporter must make sure of two things:
+Let’s look at the many steps that are taken when transporting goods from one location to another.
+When the products are prepared for transport, the transporter must ensure to carry an invoice and an e-way bill or e-way bill number.

 Investigation or Interception by an Appropriate Officer